utkarshp21/STIT-Engineer/README.md

 4) Start the application by using command - npm start

-5) Open localhost:3000 in your browser
+5) In your browser open localhost:3000 or with other port if its occupied

 6) Don't forget to allow the application to use your location